 Step 3.
 Enable users to remotely manage devices and gateways

 An IoT provider needs to offer customers an effective tool for easy IoT network management.
-This tool should help network administrators from the customer’s side manage all the company’s IoT networks and control IoT devices remotely, without depending on physical access to each site.
+This tool should help network administrators from the customer’s side manage all the company’s IoT networks and control each IoT device remotely, without depending on physical access to each site.
+A well-designed iot remote management system makes this possible even for teams with limited IoT-specific expertise.

 Overall, such a remote IoT management system has to: